-An electrocardiogram, also known as an ECG or EKG, is a simple, painless test that measures and records the electrical activity of your child’s heart, such as the heart rate and rhythm.
+An electrocardiogram, also known as an ECG or EKG, is a simple, painless test that measures and records the electrical activity of the heart, such as the heart rate and rhythm.

 What is an electrocardiogram?